 The URL of the Trigger Event Service endpoint as defined in clause 5.6.5.

-An unordered list of zero or more Timeline Selectors and properties of the corresponding Timelines as defined in clause 5.6.6.
+An unordered list of zero or more timeline options (each consisting of a Timeline Selector and properties of the corresponding Timeline) as defined in clause 5.6.6.

 Private data as defined in clause 5.9.